AmphiKey: A Dual-Mode Secure Authenticated Key Encapsulation Protocol for Smart Grid: Acknowledgment

 \section{Acknowledgment}

 This material is based on work supported by the U.S. Department of Energy, Office of Cybersecurity, Energy Security, and Emergency Response (CESER), under Award Number DE-CR0000050.
 This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
-Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

-\begin{IEEEbiography}[{ }]{Kazi Hassan Shakib} received the B.Sc. degree in computer science and engineering from Chittagong University of Engineering and Technology (CUET) and the M.S. degree in civil engineering from The University of Alabama, Tuscaloosa, AL, USA, in 2023.
-He is currently pursuing the Ph.D. degree with the Department of Computer Science, Kansas State University.
-His research interests include post-quantum cryptography, quantum computing, the Internet of Things, and encryption. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Muhammad Asfand Hafeez} received his B.S. degree in Electrical Engineering from the University of Management and Technology in 2021.
-He completed his Master's degree in IT Convergence Engineering from Gachon University, South Korea, in 2024.
-Currently, he is pursuing his Ph.D. in Computer Science at Florida Atlantic University, USA.
-He is currently a researcher at the Intelligent Systems, Computer Architecture, Analytics, and Security (ISCAAS) Laboratory, and his research interests involve post-quantum cryptography, cryptography, parallel computing, and hardware implementations. \end{IEEEbiography}